 \section{Introduction}

-Deep learning in general means a class of machine learning algorithms that use a cascade of multiple layers of nonlinear processing units for feature extraction and transformation \citep{DY14}.
-The tremendous success of deep learning in diverse fields such as computer vision and natural language processing seems to depend on a bunch of ingredients: artificial, possibly recurrent neural networks (RNNs), with nonlinearly activated neurons, convolutional layers, and iterative training methods like backpropagation \citep{GBC16}.
-But which of these components are really essential for machine learning tasks such as time-series prediction?
+Deep learning generally refers to a class of machine learning algorithms that use a cascade of multiple layers of nonlinear processing units for feature extraction and transformation \citep{DY14}.
+The tremendous success of deep learning in diverse fields of artificial intelligence, such as computer vision and natural language processing, appears to depend on several key components: artificial, possibly recurrent neural networks (RNNs) with nonlinearly activated neurons, convolutional layers, and iterative training methods such as backpropagation \citep{GBC16}.
+However, which of these components are truly essential for machine learning tasks such as time-series analysis?

-Research in time series analysis and hence modeling dynamics of complex systems has a long tradition and is still highly active due to its crucial role in many real-world applications \citep{LBE15} like weather forecast, stock quotations, comprehend trajectories of objects and agents, or solving number puzzles \citep{RK11,GW13}.
-The analysis of time series allows among others data compression, i.e., compact representation of time series, e.g., by a function $f(t)$, and prediction of further values.
+Research in time-series analysis and hence the modeling dynamics of complex systems has a long tradition and remains highly active due to its crucial role in many real-world applications \citep{LBE15}, such as weather forecasts, stock quotations, comprehension of trajectories of objects and agents, and solving number puzzles \citep{RK11,GW13}.
+Among other benefits, the analysis of time series enables data compression, i.e., the compact representation of time series, by a function $f(t)$, and prediction of future values.

 Numerous studies address these topics using RNNs, particularly variants of networks with long short-term memory (LSTM) \citep{HS97}.
 Recent works in this area also aim to enhance the performance of RNNs, e.g., HiPPO \citep{GDE+20} and structured state spaces \citep{GGR22,WKF+25}, which learn representations of signals over time.
 There are also more biologically inspired spiking neural networks \citep{KK+22} that can perfom (simple) delay tasks quite well.

 In the following, we consider an alternative, yet simple but very powerful type of RNNs: linear recurrent neural networks (LRNNs).
 We utilize linear activation, which allows us to minimize the network size in one step by inspecting the eigenvalues of the network transition matrix (cf. \cref{reduce}).
 Unlike other approaches, we do not only learn network weights but also the network architecture itself.
 LRNNs are a computationally efficient complement to more demanding approaches, suitable for scenarios where simplicity and rapid deployment are crucial.